 4. It Actually Promotes Natural Healing

 Another big appeal of PRP treatments for athletes is that it actually promotes healing.
 Drugs mask symptoms while surgeries aim to fix problems mechanically.
-Platelet-rich injections, along with their stem cell cousins, encourage the body to heal itself rather than relying on external means.
+Platelet-rich injections, along with their total nucleated cell cousins, encourage the body to heal itself rather than relying on external means.
 No, it doesn’t always work.
 But when it does work, it works well.

 Scarring is something else to consider in the arena of natural healing.
 The formation of scar tissue can hinder an athlete’s performance, which is why invasive surgeries do not always produce the best results.
 Injections do not leave scars behind.
 Furthermore, the growth factors in blood platelets limit the formation of internal scar tissue.
 This promotes better healing.